Move over steroids.

 In a prior interview with Healthline, Dr. Carl Baum, a member of the American Academy of Pediatrics (AAP) said, “All bets are off,” when it comes to knowing what’s really in a dietary supplement.

-The FDA does take action against dangerous or misbranded supplements using their own criminal investigation unit.
+The FDA does take action against dangerous or misbranded supplements using their own

 While not commenting on specifics about Enhanced Athlete, an FDA spokesperson told Healthline, “The use of SARMs in products marketed as dietary supplements and other products that have not received FDA approval is illegal.”

 That is, SARMs sold in the United States are “dietary supplements” in name only and not considered as such by the government.

 This presents additional problems.
 A recent study in the

 They found that only half of them actually contained SARMs.
 About 60 percent contained ingredients different from what was featured on the label.

 Nearly 10 percent of the products tested didn’t contain an active ingredient of any kind.